woujer/challenge-data-analysis/README.md

-# Challenge data collection Immo Eliza
+# Part 1 Challenge data collection Immo Eliza
 ## Description
 The provided Python 3 program performs data analysis on a CSV file containing house details.
 The code utilizes various libraries such as Pandas, NumPy, Matplotlib, and Seaborn for data manipulation, cleaning, visualization, and analysis.